Retry Policies

 Fixed Retry Count and Delay

-// 5 attempts with 1 second between retries
+// 5 retries (up to 6 executions) with 1 second between attempts

 builder.Services.AddEverTask(opt =>